Search Icon VIEW DEMO

 Posted by JAMIS Software on May 30, 2018

 The first thing you should know is that each government contractor’s processes, including policies and procedures, should be well documented and enforced in order to achieve DCAA compliance.
-Implementing a timesheet software application alone cannot guarantee compliance.
-However, there are software systems such as JAMIS Prime Timesheets that are designed and developed to help customers meet needs for a DCAA compliant system.
+Implementing a timesheet software application alone cannot guarantee compliance, however, there are software systems such as JAMIS Prime Timesheets that are designed and developed to help customers meet the needs for a DCAA compliant system.
 That being said, the DCAA emphasizes that timekeeping procedures and controls on labor charges are of the “utmost concern”.
 So, what do you need to do as a government contractor to ensure you are compliant?
 (Full detail is provided in DCAA Manual No. 7641.90)

 Recommended Timekeeping Internal Controls: